wp-plugins/leenkme/readme.txt

 Yes, there is not a GUI interface for this yet, but if your URL shortener has a basic REST API then you can use the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 1.3.3 =
+* Changed how the meta boxes are displayed, switched to the native WordPress meta box functions
+* Changed how leenk.me uses the Http class, by using the built-in wp_remote_* functions
+* Fixed bug for getting shorturl from WordPress if permalinks are turned off (and website cannot contact TinyURL), also submitted patch to core to ultimately fix this problem
+* Updated leenk.me settings pages
+* Updated leenk.me icon

 = 1.3.2 =
 * Added user_can() function for backwards compatibility for WP3.0 and below
 * Added clean_user_cache() function for backwards compatibility for WP2.9 and below